Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Proof of shrinkage theorem for fixing projections

 Our proof strategy is the following: We associate with every projection~$\pi\in\cE$ a leaf of~$\Pi$, denoted $\lp(\pi)$.
-We consider the two disjoint events $\cE^{+},\cE^{-}$ that correspond to the event that $f|_{\pi}$ is a single positive literal or a single negative literal, respectively, and show that for every leaf~$\ell$ it holds that
+We consider the two disjoint events $\cE^{+},\cE^{-}$ that correspond to the event that $f|_{\pi}$ is a single positive literal or a single negative literal, respectively, and show that for every leaf~$\ell$ we have

 Together, the two inequalities imply that

 The desired bound on $\Pr\!\left[\p\in\cE\right]$ will follow by summing the latter bound over all the leaves~$\ell$ of~$\Pi$.